Frequently Asked Questions

 Your volunteer coach picks the site and time that fits their schedule best.
 Without him/her, you wouldn't have a team.

 3. Why do we have to register so early before the season actually starts?

 Filling rosters, finding coaches, making schedules, and reserving fields all take lead time.
-In addition, many players elect to tryout for the competitive soccer teams, which are usually held in March (for Fall season) and December (for Spring season).
+In addition, many players elect to tryout for the competitive soccer teams.
+Club-wide tryouts are usually held in March (for Fall season) and some teams hold their individual tryouts in January (for Spring season).